hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s = hs.load("filename.some_extension", reader="hspy")

-Some file formats store some extra information about the data (metadata) and HyperSpy read most of them and store them in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute.
+Some file formats store some extra information about the data (metadata) and HyperSpy reads most of them and stores them in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute.
 Also, depending on the file format, a part of this information will be mapped by HyperSpy to the :py:attr:`~.signal.BaseSignal.metadata` attribute, where it can be used by